cds-hooks/docs/docs/specification/current.md

 Upon the user accepting a suggestion (perhaps when she clicks a displayed label (e.g., button) from a "suggestion" card), the CDS client informs the service by posting the card and suggestion `uuid`s to the CDS Service's feedback endpoint with an outcome of `accepted`.

-To enable a positive clinical experience, the analytics endpoint may be called for multiple hook instances or multiple cards at the same time or even multiple times for a card or suggestion.
+To enable a positive clinical experience, the feedback endpoint may be called for multiple hook instances or multiple cards at the same time or even multiple times for a card or suggestion.
 Depending upon the UI and workflow of the CDS client, a CDS Service may receive feedback for the same card instance multiple times.

 ```
 POST {baseUrl}/cds-services/{serviceId}/feedback